Japan to release Fukushima water into ocean starting Aug 24

 "I have asked TEPCO to swiftly prepare for the water discharge in accordance with the plan approved by the Nuclear Regulation Authority, and expect the water release to start on August 24, weather conditions permitting," Japan's Prime Minister Fumio Kishida said on Tuesday morning.

+The announcement comes a day after the government said it had won "a degree of understanding" from the fishing industry over the release of the water, even as a fishing group said it still feared the reputational damage would ruin livelihoods.

+"I promise that we will take on the entire responsibility of ensuring the fishing industry can continue to make their living, even if that will take decades," Kishida said on Monday.

 Japan has said that the water release is safe.
-The International Atomic Energy Agency (IAEA), the United Nations nuclear watchdog, greenlighted the plan last month, saying that it met international standards and that the impact it would have on people and the environment was "negligible".
+The International Atomic Energy Agency (IAEA), the U.N. nuclear watchdog, greenlighted the plan in July, saying that it met international standards and that the impact it would have on people and the environment was "negligible".

 China bans seafood imports from 10 prefectures in Japan, including Fukushima and the capital, Tokyo.
 Seafood imports from other prefectures are allowed but must pass radioactivity tests and have proof they were produced outside the 10 banned prefectures.